Pascoe Vale South

 Pascoe Vale South is an inner suburb in Melbourne, Victoria, Australia, 8 km north of Melbourne's Central Business District, located within the City of Merri-bek local government area.
 Pascoe Vale South recorded a population of 10,534 at the 2021 census.

 Pascoe Vale South adjoins Brunswick West to the south, Strathmore and the Moonee Ponds Creek to the west, Coburg to the east, and Pascoe Vale to the north.
 The suburb also borders the Tullamarine Freeway.

 Major features of the suburb include the Bell Street/Melville Road Shopping area.

 History

 The Pascoe Vale area was part of the original John Pascoe Fawkner property "Pascoeville".
 In 1841, Dr Farquhar McCrae, a wealthy surgeon, purchased land called 'La Rose' in what is now known as Pascoe Vale South.
-The house he built in 1842 or 1843 is now known as Wentworth House, and is the oldest known private dwelling in Victoria still standing on its original site, and the fifth oldest building in Victoria.
-It is located at 22 Le Cateau Street, Pascoe Vale South.
+The house he built in c.
+1842 is now known as Wentworth House, and is the oldest known private dwelling in Victoria standing on its original site, and the fifth oldest building in Victoria.

 Significant development of Pascoe Vale South took place after the tramline was extended to Bell Street in 1927, with the post office opening on 1 August 1927.